Loft conversions are one of the most popular forms of home improvement projects around, and with good reason.

 You will also require Building Regulations approval, although you won’t require planning permission as loft conversions fall under the Permitted Developments category.

-If assessed and the space is deemed suitable for a loft conversion, we can help you get your loft conversion on the go. depending on which form of loft conversion you opt for, we will create design plans and get to work straight away.
+If your space is suitable for a loft conversion, we help you get your loft conversion on the go. depending on which form of loft conversion you’re hoping for, we will create design plans and get to work straight away.

 How much would it cost?